 THEIR LEARNING SPACE IS THEIR LEARNING SPACE AND ONLY THEIR LEARNING SPACE

 So, if you’re reading this, your children may not be in a classroom at the start of the school year.
 It may be temporary; it may be for the unforeseeable future.
 However long you’ll be playing teacher, it is important to set up your kiddos for success.
 For us, this meant sacrificing one room in our home in order to create a space for virtual learning.
-We decided to completely re-do their playroom (and even considered giving up our bedroom) and moved all toys to the family room in an attempt keep their learning space free from any distractions.
+We decided to completely re-do their playroom (and even considered giving up our bedroom) and moved all toys to the family room in an attempt keep their virtual learning space free from any distractions.
 Educational boardgames, blocks, and a handful of other toys were allowed to stay.
 Everything else was out.
 This limits the temptation to run over to those action figures when you’re supposed to be doing your math work.
 No matter what space you choose, make it “learning zone only.”
 We made an the exception with breakfast/lunch and EARNED tv time.

 Bonus tips for learning space: hook up a laptop to a TV with an HDMI cord – or however you can – so your children can see their teacher on a big screen.
 It was miraculous to see how much better my little guys focused.
 Change their seating if possible.
 We use saucer chairs during early morning lessons, then move them to their desk chairs, and finally, put them on bouncy yoga balls shortly after lunch when they need to expend their energy/are getting “bored.”
 Kids aren’t meant to sit still in front of a small screen all day.
 If they start fidgeting or staring at anything but their screen, it’s time to move them around.